merlinscholz/scholz.ruhr/content/post/bring-back-the-old-web.md

 TL:DR; Webrings are a decentralized, highly customizable solution for providing your readers with the content you enjoy.

 Over the years I have accumulated a number of blogs I like.
 And no way to recommend them to other people enjoying the same topics as me.
 I could just link them on a custom page on my blog, but that would not lead to many organic page views.
-That's when I found out about [Drev Devault's openring](https://sr.ht/~sircmpwn/openring/).
+That's when I found out about [Drev DeVault's openring](https://sr.ht/~sircmpwn/openring/).

 Openring is a great little tool that integrates perfectly into any CMS, static page generator, etc.